O'Briens Crossing Circuit Walk - Lerderderg State Park

 Why this circuit wins my heart

-The loop feels complete and satisfying with river magic ridge views and a real sense of place.
-It is the kind of walk where conversation flows and the kids glow on the drive home.
 Trivia: The Lerderderg River has cut a gorge up to three hundred metres deep creating a valley that almost splits the park in two which is why the views feel so dramatic so close to Melbourne.

 Getting there and bases

-O'Briens Crossing is located at O'Briens Road Blackwood Victoria 3458.
+O'Briens Crossing is located at O'Briens Road, Blackwood, Victoria 3458.

 • Drive times (approx.): Melbourne to O'Briens Crossing about one hour fifteen minutes; Bacchus Marsh to O'Briens Crossing about thirty five minutes.